marz1877/ISO_Language_-roposal/README.md

 # Problem
 - IETF and ISO 3166-1 alpha-2 has a codes like en-US American_English

 - ISO 639-2 includes not only individual language codes but also broader language group codes that represent families or groups of related languages.
 These group codes are used to categorize languages that share a common origin, linguistic features, or historical relationship.
 For example, consider the Afro-Asiatic language family, which includes languages such as Arabic, Hebrew, Amharic, and Hausa, among others.
-ISO 639-2 assigns the language group code "afa" to represent the Afro-Asiatic language family as a whole.
+- ISO 639-2 assigns the language group code "afa" to represent the Afro-Asiatic language family as a whole.
 Each individual language within this family has its own unique three-letter code, such as "ara" for Arabic, "heb" for Hebrew, "amh" for Amharic, and "hau" for Hausa.
-ISO 639-3 - Only has 3 letter for each "dialect".
+- ISO 639-3 - Only has 3 letter for each "dialect".
-Algerian Arabic is Arabic - Maghrebi Arabic - Algerian Arabic.
-ISO 639-3	arq

-Nothing already exists/proposed standard for it.
+# Standard Specs

 ## 4 Level
 - En-GB-Ln-S (South London English) - English: En Dialect: En-GB (British English) Sub-Dialect: En-GB-Ln (London English) Another Sub-Dialect: S